rohithreddykota/bidding-system/README.md

-# Project Group 6
+# Project Group 06

-## Introduction of Bidding System on Facebook Marketplace
+## Introduction of Bidding System on system like Facebook Marketplace

 Introducing a bidding feature to the existing Facebook marketplace.

 ## Group Members

 - Rohith Kumar Reddy Kota
 - Nikhil Godalla